 The Garden is back-dropped by the majestic Makana Mountain and overlooks the Pacific Ocean.
-In Hawaiian, the name Limahuli means "turning hands," which recognizes the ancient Hawaiians who built agricultural terraces out of lava rock and planted cultivars of kalo (taro), an important cultural food crop.
+In Hawaiian, the name Limahuli means "turning hands," which recognizes the ancient Hawaiians who built agricultural terraces out of lava rock and planted cultivars of kalo (taro), an essential cultural food crop.

-Both guided and self-guided tours are offered over a 3/4-mile walk on a loop-trail.
+Both guided and self-guided tours are offered over a 3/4-mile walk on a loop trail.

 The only way that you can explore the area of Kauai between Lihue and Po'ipu that is marked by the majestic Ha'upu Mountain Range is on an ATV Tour with Kipu Ranch Adventures.

-Kipu Ranch is a 3,000 acre working cattle ranch located in the historic Kipu area of Kauai.
-The land was once owned by the Hawaiian monarchy, but sold to William Hyde Rice in 1872.
+Kipu Ranch is a 3,000-acre working cattle ranch located in the historic Kipu area of Kauai.
+The land was once owned by the Hawaiian monarchy but sold to William Hyde Rice in 1872.
 Rice, the son of Protestant missionaries, was a loyal subject who later served as the last governor of Kauai under Queen Liliuokalani.
 Rice intended to use the land to breed cattle and horses.

 Livestock remained the ranch's primary business until 1907 when Rice's son began to grow sugarcane.
-In the early 1940's the family once again returned the land to ranching which remains its use today.
+In the early 1940s, the family once again returned the land to ranching which remains its use today.

-In order to supplement their income, the ranch has contracted with Kipu Ranch Adventures to offer a limited number of daily tours.
+To supplement their income, the ranch has contracted with Kipu Ranch Adventures to offer a limited number of daily tours.
 These tours are the only way to explore the ranch since the land has no public access roads.

 No visit to Kauai would be complete without a drive along Kauai's North Shore.